Starfish-develop/Starfish/docs/cookbook.rst

 Then, go through and optimize the regions in this list.
 This will attempt to optimize the line kernels in the list.

     region_optimize.py s0_o23spec.json s0_o23regions.json --sigma0=2.

+After a run, if you want to plot everything

+    chain_run.py --chain

+or

+    chain_run.py -t

+If you want to use the last values for the new run (just for nuisances), from within the CWD.

+    set_params.py output/WASP14/run02/